wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.15 =
+* Updated: Settings page updated to remove settings depreciated from 2.x

 = 3.9.14 =
-* Fixed: Corrected an incorrect URL.
+* Fixed: Corrected an incorrect URL

 = 3.9.13 =
 * Fixed: More Info button should now always direct to the product's page